Music Director & Conductor

 Akron Youth Symphony Auditions Details

 Specific instrumental requirements can be found below.
-Download the application packet below for complete audition information, including cost and locations.
+Download the application form and the application packet for complete audition information, including cost and locations.

 - Written recommendations from your current private teacher and current school music director are not required, but are encouraged with your application.